smscommunity/sms-guide/info/il/rules.md

 6. **Hyper-hover glitch**: ILs using the [hyper-hover glitch](https://clips.twitch.tv/StylishShakingTubersOSkomodo-5KdV2BXaPwASFPMF) **have stricter proof requirements** to ensure the setup is replicable by a verifier or future runner.
     1. For every **new setup**, the first submission needs to provide (1) a save-file to start from, (2) a video of the setup, and (3) a text note (on the sheet or video) explaining the setup.
     2. Future submissions on an **existing setup** only need a video of the run itself and note mentioning which setup was used.

+7. **Vandalism**: you may choose any colour for your name as long as it's easily legible on the white background, but may not change the formatting of anything else on the sheet.